Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Two-step Estimation Method for LCBN-based Cognitive Diagnostic Models

 In the above display, $m^\lambda_{\pp}$ denotes the number of free parameters in the proportions $\pp^\lambda$ and $m_{\TT}$ denotes the number of free parameters in the item parameters $\TT^\lambda$ (for example, $m_{\TT} = 2J$ for the DINA model, and $m_{\TT} = \sum_{j=1}^J 2^{\sum_{k'=1}^K q_{j, k'}}$ for the GDINA model).
 Then we select the optimal tuning parameter $\hat\lambda$ that minimizes the $\text{EBIC}_\lambda$:

 Compared to BIC, EBIC has an additional penalty term for the number of selected parameters and hence favors a more parsimonious model.
 EBIC has been used in related existing works \citep{gu2019jmlr, ma2022learning}, and it also turns out to be especially useful for estimating $\mce$ in LCBNs.
-In fact, our simulations suggest that the stronger penalty in EBIC is desirable because overselecting non-existing patterns often leads to error in estimating the graph $\mce$, whereas underselecting truly existing skill patterns can sometimes still lead to a correct estimate of $\mce$ (see Section \ref{sec:sim}).
+In fact, our simulations suggest that the stronger penalty in EBIC is desirable because overselecting non-existing patterns often leads to error in estimating the graph $\mce$, whereas underselecting truly existing patterns can sometimes still suffice for correctly estimating $\mce$ (see Section \ref{sec:sim}). \darkblue{ In addition, other popular criteria for model selection such as cross-validation (whose goal is to minimize the prediction error) is not suitable for selecting $\lambda$ here, because it does not take the model sparsity into account.
+In fact, in preliminary simulations we have found that cross-validation tends to select a larger $\lambda < 0$ with a smaller magnitude than needed, hence resulting in selecting a not sparse enough model.
+We present such a simulation study in Supplementary Material S.4.2. }

 Finally, given the estimated set of permissible patterns $\mca^{\hat{\lambda}}$, we now define our estimate of the attribute hierarchy graph $\mce$ following \eqref{eq-reade}: